pratik997/Low-Level-Design/Parking-Lot/README.md

 * A **ParkingFloor** will have multiple **ParkingSpot**.
 * A Parking spot can be of different type as per the vehicle it can accommodate.
 * A Parking spot will have a status is **OCCUPIED** or **EMPTY**.
-* A Parking Spot will show number of vehicles parked as per type.
+* A ParkingLot will show number of vehicles parked as per type.
 * For simplicity lets make one **Entry** and one **Exit** universally for entire parking lot.
 * At entry **Vehicles** are supposed to get **Tickets**.
 * Ticket will show type of vehicle, registration number, entry time and allotted spot.